 Ford Truck vs Chevy Truck

-The 2nd series F-series Fords, produced from 1953 to 1956, featured a longer wheelbase, with longer front and rear leaf springs fitted to improve ride quality.
-The front suspension was set back to allow a tighter turning radius.
-A new cargo bed, measuring 6 1/2 feet by 20 inches, would be used all the way up into the 1980s.
+The 2nd series F-series Fords, produced from 1953 to 1956, featured a longer wheelbase and longer front and rear leaf springs to improve ride quality.
+The front suspension was set further back to allow a tighter turning radius.
+A new cargo bed, measuring 6-1/2 feet long, would be used all the way up into the 1980s.

-In mid 1955, Chevrolet countered back with their new Task Force trucks, which not only shared Chevy's passenger car good looks, but their hot new V-8 as well.
+In mid 1955, Chevrolet countered back with their new Task Force trucks, which not only shared Chevy's passenger car good looks, but their new small-block V-8 as well.

 In the five years Task Force trucks were produced, Chevy sold more pickups than any other manufacturer, capturing more than 30% of the market.